marks/melodykramer.github.io/_posts/2015-05-14-if-I-ran-a-station.md

 14. Build a network of block captains to share hyperlocal news.

 15. Open source everything.
 Cheaper and transparent, and allows community to have input in what is build.
 Have software as a service set up, to build/consult for other stations.

+16. Have slack instead of email.

+17. Not separate departments physically in buildings.
+Pick two names of coworkers out of a hat every month - have them have lunch.

+18. Invite people to the station to record podcasts in an empty studio.

+19. Invite people from community to station once a month to preview new stuff, give feedback.
+Maybe the station is a food truck.